emenay/EasyAccessCounselor/README.md

 If you get any "unable to resolve _____ module" errors, try deleting the node_modules folder and running `npm install` again.

 ## Testing
-Testing is in need of a lot of work, there were no tests implemented prior to November 2020.
+Testing is in need of a lot of work.
 Currently there are some boiler plate tests implemented that mostly focus on comparing snapshots of the code the previous dev team worked on but these tests are far from robust and it is strongly recommended that the next dev team devotes a considerable amount of time to implementing proper testing.
 Tests are simply run using the command `npm test` while in the project directory in terminal, for coverage reports use `npm test -- --coverage`

 ## Deployment
 ### By: Jeremy Venerella